+Outwith the Protection Profile PP-BSI-002

-A.Plat-Appl Usage of Hardware Platform The Smartcard Embedded Software shall be designed according to the latest TOE user guidance as stated in Section 47.
+A.Plat-Appl Usage of Hardware Platform

+The Smartcard Embedded Software shall be designed according to the latest TOE user guidance as stated in Section 42.
 The Smartcard Embedded Software designer should also take into account the findings of the TOE evaluation report.

+Applies to Phase 1

+A.Resp-Appl

-Applies to Phase 1 A.Resp-Appl Treatment of User Data соор т рр.
+Treatment of User Data

 User data is owned by the Smartcard Embedded Software.
 Therefore, is assumed that security relevant User Data for example Cryptographic keys, are treated by the Smartcard Embedded Software according to the requirements of the specific end application.

+Applies to Phase 1

+A.Process-Card

-Applies to Phase 1 A.Process-Card Protection during Packaging, Finishing and Personalisation It is assumed that security procedures are used after delivery of the TOE by the TOE Manufacturer up to delivery to the end-user to maintain confidentiality and integrity of the TOE.
-These procedures shall prevent any possible copy, modification, retention, theft or unauthorised use of the TOE or the system In the case where unsawn wafers are delivered, it is assumed that the wafer saw guidance is known and used by the customer [WSR].
+Protection during Packaging, Finishing and Personalisation

+It is assumed that security procedures are used after delivery of the TOE by the TOE Manufacturer up to delivery to the end-user to maintain confidentiality and integrity of the TOE.
+These procedures shall prevent any possible copy, modification, retention, theft or unauthorised use of the TOE or the system

 Applies to Phase 4-6